poidl/elephancy/README.md

 ### Installation

+Note that the dependencies listed below are *only* necessary on your local machine.
+Once everything is compiled on the local machine, a sinlge Go binary and all the resources can be uploaded to the server.
+No further dependencies need to be installed on the server.

 ##### Client-side frontend

 The Client-side frontend is written in Typescript.
 To compile this into javascript that runs in a web-browser, you will need: